 Pharmacodynamic properties

-Vitamin D increases intestinal absorption of calcium.
+Vitamin D increases the absorption of calcium in the intestine.

 The use of calcium and vitamin D 3 prevents an increase in the production of parathyroid hormone (PTH), which is a stimulator of increased bone resorption (leaching of calcium from the bones).